 One route was through introduction of extensive heat treatment or use of solvent-detergent treatment of plasma derived factor VIII concentrates, the other through the development of recombinant factor VIII concentrates.
 From the cloning of the factor VIII gene in 1984, ten years passed until recombinant factor VIII concentrates were registered for clinical use, preceded by publications on their safe and successful applications.

-More recently, a recombinant truncated form of factor VIII (ReFacto® , Pharmacia), lacking most of the B-domain, has been developed and characterized and shown to be equally clinically effective.
+Later, a recombinant truncated form of factor VIII (ReFacto®, Pfizer, lacking most of the B-domain, was developed and characterized and shown to be equally clinically effective.
 This preparation has no addition of human albumin as a stabilizer, thereby showing a possibly even lower risk of viral transmission.
 In mild and moderate hemophilia A patients, sufficiently high factor VIII activity levels can be reached in most patients by administering desmopressin, an analogue to the diuretic hormone vasopressin.